docker/docs/engine/installation/linux/SUSE.md

 - Some users cannot use third-party repositories, and must rely on the version of Docker in the OpenSUSE or SLES repositories.
 This version of Docker may be out of date.
-Those users should consult the CentOS documentation and not follow these procedures.
+Those users should consult the OpenSuSE or SLES documentation and not follow these procedures.

 ### Install using the repository